Xbox Series X restock update today: Track on Twitter, Walmart, GameStop and more

 Where to buy Xbox Series X: Restock links and updates

-As of 5:30 p.m.
-ET on May 17, there is no Xbox Series X restock available.
+As of 1:45 p.m.
+ET on May 18, there is no Xbox Series X restock available.
 The Microsoft Store had Xbox Series X restock early Monday morning, but sold out.
-However, our Xbox Series X restock tracker indicates various other retailers from Walmart to Target could have restock in the coming days.
+However, our Xbox Series X restock tracker indicates various other retailers could have restock in the coming days.

 Xbox Series X: $499 @ Amazon